A Woman in Berlin: Plot summary

-Eventually, Berlin completely surrenders and the Russians soldiers leave the street.
-The city begins to undergo reconstruction and the German women are rallied to work under orders to clear the rubble and to search for Zinc.
-The narrator gets pulled off to do laundry and for the last days of work she works tirelessly with other women while being teased by Russian soldiers.
-Once the job ends, the narrator finds out through a friend called Ilse that a Hungarian plans to start a press.
+Eventually, Berlin completely surrenders and the Soviet soldiers leave the street.
+The city begins to undergo reconstruction and the German women are rallied to work under orders to clear the rubble and to search for zinc.
+The Narrator gets pulled off to do laundry and for the last days of work she works tirelessly with other women while being teased by Soviet soldiers.
+Once the job ends, the Narrator finds out through a friend called Ilse that a Hungarian plans to start a press.
 The narrator works with the Hungarian and others to start planning the products.
-Gerd, the narrator's boyfriend from before the war, shows up and clashes with her on her change in mindset after the war and her discussion of her rapes.
+Gerd, the Narrator's boyfriend from before the war, shows up and clashes with her on her change in mindset after the war and her discussion of her rapes.
 Gerd believes that she has lost her mind and has changed immensely from before.
-The chronicle ends with the narrator brooding on her relationship with Gerd.
+The chronicle ends with the Narrator brooding on her relationship with Gerd.